VOXI vs Vodafone: the differences between the two networks

 Vodafone vs VOXI's benefits

-By taking any of their 4 Xtras plans, you’ll get inclusive roaming in these 51 EU destinations.
-But if you take their priciest Unlimited data plan with 4 Xtras you can roam in an extra 32 worldwide destinations.
+Any of Vodafone’s plans with 3 Xtras will give you inclusive roaming in these 51 EU countries.
+But their most expensive Unlimited data plans with 3 Xtras actually let you roam in a further 32 worldwide countries.

 Useful link: Know all costs before you go abroad

-You’ll now have to pay £2 a day to roam in VOXI’s EU destinations or buy a time-limited roaming pass which are better value than paying the rate.
-You’re still limited to 20GB and won’t be able to use VOXI’s Endless benefits while abroad.
+You have to pay £2 a day to use your plan in these EU countries or take a temporary roaming pass, which are better value per day.
+You’re also limited to 20GB and VOXI’s Unlimited benefits don’t work while abroad.

-There is no inclusive worldwide roaming on VOXI, but you can take a Global Roaming Extra.
-These give you a small amount of mins, texts and data to use over a limited time span.
-Otherwise you’ll have to pay as you go at these rates.
+VOXI also don’t offer inclusive worldwide roaming, but do let you take a Global Roaming Extra.
+These give you a small allowance of mins, texts and data for a temporary period.
+That’s better than paying their rates.

 Useful link: Full costs and charges when roaming on VOXI